averbraeck/dsol/docs/1-getting-started/example-event.md

 - We first create a `DevsSimulator`.
 The time type for the Simulator is `Double` (it could also be, e.g., `Float`, `Integer`, or `Duration`).
 The Simulator has a name to identify it: "MM1.Simulator". `DevsSimulator` stands for a Discrete Event Simulator -- a simulator that maintains an event list with future events, and that allows for delayed method invocation.
 Several other types of simulators exist within DSOL.
 - The `MM1Model` is created and uses the time type `Double` and the `DevsSimulatorInterface<Double>` as its simulator.
 These generics are important as they help to strongly type the methods that are part of the model and the simulator.
 - The `Replication` is instantiated next as a `SingleReplication` (so this is not an experiment with multiple replications) with name "rep1", starting time 0.0, warmup period 0.0, and run length 1000 time units.
-- The simulator initializes the model with data from the replicaton (timing, seeds, random streams, input variables).
+- The simulator initializes the model with data from the replication (timing, seeds, random streams, input variables).
 - The simulator is asked to start the model execution.

 !!!
 Note
     When the simulator receives the `initialize` method call, it first *constructs* the model by calling the `model.constructModel()` method.
 In other words, the model carries out all the initial code that is necessary to start executing.
 Sometimes this is only a few statements of code.
 In other cases, the entire model is instantiated from a database.
-The reason for carrrying out the initialization is (a) that thereby the values of input variables can be used to create the structure of the model, and (b) the model is initialized for every replication to its initial state, and there are no 'leftovers' from previous replications.
+The reason for carrying out the initialization is (a) that thereby the values of input variables can be used to create the structure of the model, and (b) the model is initialized for every replication to its initial state, and there are no 'leftovers' from previous replications.

 When we would want to carry out 10 replications, the construction of the simulator, model, and experiment would look as follows: